Abion47/darq/README.md

 * A `mapActions` method allows you to iterate over each item with an exhaustive list of type-safe callbacks.
 * Each tuple class extends `Iterable<dynamic>`, so it can be treated as a normal iterable (and thus combined with any darq extension method).
 * As `==` and `hashCode` are both implemented, tuples can be directly compared for equality or used as keys for maps and other hash sets.
+* (2.0.0) Can be converted to and from Dart 3 records.

 ## MoreLINQ Extension Methods